-Ousted Pakistani PM Sharif arrives home to face jail
+Ousted Pakistani PM Sharif arrested after flying home to face jail

 Sharif’s PML-N expects a groundswell of support as he returns from London, where his wife Kulsoom is critically ill and undergoing cancer treatment.

-To prevent PML-N workers staging a hero’s welcome on the streets, authorities said they would arrest the father and daughter upon landing and transport them to the capital Islamabad by helicopter, local media reported.
+To prevent PML-N workers staging a hero’s welcome on the streets, authorities had said they would arrest the father and daughter upon landing and fly them to the capital Islamabad, local media reported.

 Sharif’s return comes at a time of dwindling fortunes for his party, which a year ago was considered a run-away favorite to retain power.